Post job

 • Step 3: Make a budget

-• Step 4: Writing a foreman/operator job description
+• Step 4: Write a foreman/operator job description

 • Step 7: Send a job offer and onboard your new foreman/operator

-Before you get started with hiring a foreman/operator, identify what type of worker you actually need.
+Before you start hiring a foreman/operator, identify what type of worker you actually need.
 Certain positions might call for a full-time employee, while others can be done by a part-time worker or contractor.

 Is the person you're thinking of hiring a US citizen or green card holder?

-Before you hire a foreman/operator, you should also consider the ideal background you'd like them to have.
-For example, what industry or field they have experience in, what level of seniority or education the job requires, and how much it'll cost to hire a candidate that fits the bill.
+You should also consider the ideal background you'd like them a foreman/operator to have before you start to hire.
+For example, what industry or field would you like them to have experience in, what level of seniority or education does the job require, and how much it'll cost to hire a foreman/operator that fits the bill.

-The list breaks down common foreman/operator roles and compares their salaries.
+The following list breaks down different types of foreman/operators and their corresponding salaries.

 Foreman/Operator$18-34